 - Buyback shares.

 Over time allocating decisions play a significant part in the compounding abilities of a stock.
-There is of course no general conclusion where the capital is of best use because this depends on company-specific circumstances.
+There is, of course, no general conclusion where the capital is of best use because this depends on company-specific circumstances.
 However, an agent-CEO has more incentives to switch to allocations that enhance his compensation and not the return on assets.

 A family-owned company might be valued at a discount

 When the free float of shares is low, it might lead to a discount or perhaps bigger short-term volatility, or even both.
-Analysts and brokers often argue that a large and controlling shareholder is negative, and the company needs some kind of “catalyst” to release “shareholder values”.
+Analysts and brokers often argue that a large and controlling shareholder is negative, and the company needs some “catalyst” to release “shareholder values”.
 However, for a long-term or perpetual owner, this is great news: Mr. Market is our servant and we want to exploit the opportunities thrown at us.
 If a company trades at a discount, this means you get more “bang for your buck” by buying stocks with lower multiples.

-A wider purpose than making money
+A family has a wider purpose than making money

 Rüdiger Fahlenbach: Founder CEOs, Investment Decisions, and Stock Performance (2009), Journal of Quantitative Analysis.